nerkn/dos-donts/nodejs best modules.md

 * [hydrogen](https://shopify.dev/api/hydrogen) shopify's react framework, looks promising, will try

+### SERVER SIDE FRAMEWORKS
+* express if like a knife, you should carve everything
+* nestjs ?

 ### nodejs fileupload
 * [multer] adds 22 packages, works automatically, hard to control name of file.  uses busyboy.
 * [busboy] adds 3 packages, you bind to it